Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/survey.md

 ## Full environment sweep

-Run a comprehensive scan of all wireless activity and save results to your SD card.
+Scan all wireless activity at once and save results to your SD card.

 ### What it captures
 - **WiFi Access Points**: Name, MAC, channel, frequency, signal strength, security type, cipher, 802.11 mode, WPS status